 New American Funding thinks you can.
 If your mortgage or refinance application needs a little massaging, New American can help.
 First-time buyers often need this kind of special attention.

-Unlike many online lenders, New American also has a home equity line of credit along with refinances and first mortgage loans.
+New American also has a home equity line of credit along with refinances and first mortgage loans.

 - Manual underwriting offers a nuanced approach

 - A full slate of federally subsidized loans